webplatform/docs/apis/indexeddb/IDBCursor/continue/index.md

 standardization_status: 'W3C Proposed Recommendation'
 summary: 'Moves to the next record, or to the record specified by a key.'
 tags:
+  - API_Object_Methods
-  0: API
+  - API
-  1: Object
-  2: Methods
-  4: IndexedDB
+  - IndexedDB
 uri: apis/indexeddb/IDBCursor/continue

 ---